Searchlight2/Searchlight2/README.md

 ## Downloading and using Searchlight 2.

 To download the software please click the clone/download button above.
-A quick start guide alongide a detailed usage can be found in the user manual.
-Searchlight accepts input files that are typical to RNA-seq (see the list of file formats for details).
+A quick start guide alongide a detailed usage can be found in the user manual provided with the download.
+Searchlight accepts input files that are typical to RNA-seq.
 Namely a matrix of normalised expression values, a sample sheet, a transcriptome background file and tables of differential expression values (fold, p, adjusted p).
 Typical Searchlight runcode looks like this:

 ```
-python Searchlgiht2.py
+python Searchlight2.py
 --out path=out/
 --normexp file=expression_matrix.tsv
 --bg file=GRCh38_background.tsv